drecchia/hpv-number-stepper/README.md

 ## List Stepper (select from items)

-Alongside numeric steppers, the library provides a list-based stepper that cycles through a list of `{ id, label }` items.
+Alongside numeric steppers, the library provides a list-based stepper that cycles through a list of items (default shape `{ id, label }`).
 It preserves the same layout, keyboard, and lifecycle behavior as `HpvNumberStepper`, but renders the current item label and wraps around when reaching the ends.

 ### Usage